thermostatic shower vs electric shower

 In this blog post, we'll go over the main differences between thermostatic and electric showers, as well as the pros and cons of each.
 By the end, you should have a better idea of which type of shower is right for your needs.

-Thermostatic Shower vs Electric Shower: The Main Difference
+Thermostatic Shower vs Electric Shower: Main Difference

 The biggest difference between thermostatic and electric showers is how they heat the water.
 Thermostatic showers are supplied with hot and cold water that is mixed.
 Electric showers, on the other hand, are supplied with cold water only, which is heated using electricity as it flows through the unit.